 Location: Puray Lake - Peru

-It didnt take long for one of us to fall into the lake.
-Steven was the first, and then it became a domino effect and by the end, everyone had gotten into the water.
-I took the opportunity in the lake to take a short nap, but made sure to distance myself from the group so no one would flip me over.
+It didn’t take long for one of us to fall into the lake.
+Steven was the first, and then it became a domino effect, and by the end, everyone had gotten into the water.
+I took the opportunity while floating in the lake to take a short nap but made sure to distance myself from the group so no one would flip me over.
 I later switched with Antonio and went on a kayak with Emma.
 Emma and I quickly got bored of the kayak and paddled all the way back to the shore to get a paddleboard which we shared.
 At this point, neither of us had jumped in yet, and by the end of the paddle back to the group from the shore, we were pretty tired.
-Though I was hesitant, I jumped in and Emma did shortly after.
-Even with the wetsuit, it was pretty cold, but definitely refreshing.
+Though I was hesitant, I jumped in, and Emma did shortly after.
+Even with the wetsuit, it was pretty cold but refreshing.

 From the paddle-boarding place, we visited a textile factory where we got to see how Peruvian yarn us made.
 We were given Andean mint tea and got to see a demonstration of how they Peruvian women used a pesticide from a cactus to make red yarn.
-Afterwards, we got to shop and got souvenirs such as slippers, jewelry and even animal skins!
-The indigenous women who ran the factory and market sang us a song and thanked us for out business, and then we headed back to the bus.
+Afterward, we got to shop and got souvenirs such as slippers, jewelry, and even animal skins!
+The indigenous women who ran the factory and market sang us a song and thanked us for our business, and then we headed back to the bus.